 I love how customizable this recipe is!
 You can...

 - Serve it as a dip!
-If doing so, you can omit the water to keep it on the thicker side, then thin it out to your desired consistency once everything is pureed.
-Enjoy alongside crudites.
+If doing so, omit the water to keep it on the thicker side, then thin it out to your desired consistency once everything is pureed.
+Enjoy alongside crunchy veggies.

 Tips and Tricks

-- Salt and acid are your friends.
-Avocado is fatty, so it needs a good amount of salt and acid for balance.
+Salt and acid are your friends.
+Avocado is fatty and needs a good amount of salt and acid for balance.
 If your dressing tastes a bit bland, make sure it's very well-seasoned with salt and plenty of lemon juice (you need more than you think)!

-- Don't be afraid to add water.
-Depending on the texture and size of your avocado, you may need to add more water.
+Don't be afraid to add water.
+Depending on the texture and size of your avocado, you may need to add a little bit more water.
 While this is a thicker dressing, it shouldn't be as thick as, say, guacamole.

 Storage Instructions